kcyu2014/bcnn_kyu/README.md

 ### Pre-trained models

 **ImageNet LSVRC 2012 pre-trained models:** Since we don't support the latest MatConvNet implementation, the pre-trained models download from MatConvNet page don't work properly here.
-We provide the links to download [vgg-m](http://vis-www.cs.umass.edu/bcnn/download/imagenet-vgg-m.mat) and [vgg-verydeep-16](http://vis-www.cs.umass.edu/bcnn/download/imagenet-vgg-verydeep-16.mat) in old format.
+We provide the links to download [vgg-m](http://vis-www.cs.umass.edu/bcnn/models/imagenet-vgg-m.mat) and [vgg-verydeep-16](http://vis-www.cs.umass.edu/bcnn/models/imagenet-vgg-verydeep-16.mat) in old format.

 **Fine-tuned models:** We provide three B-CNN fine-trained models ([M,M], [D,M], and [D,D]) for each of CUB-200-2011, FGVC Aircraft and Cars dataset.
 Note that for [M,M] and [D,D], we run the symmetric model, where you can simply use the same network for both two streams.
-These can be downloaded [here](http://vis-www.cs.umass.edu/bcnn/download).
-You can download all the models by running `fetch_models.m`.
-The models will be stored in `data/models` directory.
+These can be downloaded individually [here](http://vis-www.cs.umass.edu/bcnn/models).

+You can also download all the model files as a tar.gz [here](http://vis-www.cs.umass.edu/bcnn/models.tar.gz).

 ### Fine-grained datasets